 Collateral is within the agreed constraints, and the efficiency of the collateral position has been improved following the implementation of a collateral waterfall framework with Insight.
-Overall, the collateral waterfall has generated an additional £7.6m return from inception at 31 January 2019 to 31 March 2021.
-No further action is therefore recommended at this point.
+Overall, the collateral waterfall has generated an additional £8.8m return from inception at 31 January 2019 to 30 June 2021.